 We are working to raise motivation among these re-employed veterans by giving bonuses to those demonstrating outstanding contribution to company performance.

 All group companies in Japan have also had this re-employment system since fiscal 2006, when Japan put into effect the Revised Law Concerning Stabilization of Employment of Older Persons.
-Those applying for this system may work until they are 65, with their working hours and pay scale decided on by labor and management.
+Those applying for this system may work until they are 65, with their attendance rate and personnel evaluation determined using standards set by labor and management.

 The contribution of these experienced workers is becoming more important with Japan's declining birthrate and aging population.
 We plan to place these workers in positions that are best for them by considering their requests and expertise and by having them consult with their superiors.